kchmck/vim-coffee-script/Readme.md

 ### Literate CoffeeScript

-Literate CoffeeScript support is provided by [vim-literate-coffeescript](https://github.com/mintplant/vim-literate-coffeescript) .
-In order to use the `Coffee` commands, run
+Literate CoffeeScript syntax and indent support is provided by [vim-literate-coffeescript](https://github.com/mintplant/vim-literate-coffeescript) .
+The `Coffee` commands detect when they're running on a litcoffee file and pass the `--literate` flag to their respective tools, but at this time the commands are not automatically loaded when a litcoffee file is opened.

+To load them, run

     runtime ftplugin/coffee.vim

 while inside a litcoffee buffer.
-To do this automatically when a litcoffee file is loaded, add
+To do this automatically, add

     autocmd FileType litcoffee runtime ftplugin/coffee.vim